onionshare/onionshare/docs/source/tor.rst

     brew services start tor

-Open OnionShare and click the "⚙" icon in it.
-Under "How should OnionShare connect to Tor?" choose "Connect using control port", and set
+Open OnionShare and click the "⚙" icon in.
+Under "How should OnionShare connect to Tor?" choose "Connect using socket file", and set the socket file to be ``/usr/local/var/run/tor/control.socket``.
-"Control port" to ``127.0.0.1`` and
-"Port" to ``9051``.

-Under "Tor authentication settings" choose "Password", and set your password.
+Under "Tor authentication options" choose "No authentication, or cookie authentication".
-(Using 7 words in a sequence like ``comprised stumble rummage work avenging construct volatile`` is a good idea for a password.)
 Click the "Test Connection to Tor" button.

 If all goes well, you should see "Connected to the Tor controller".